 The best nbn™ ready modems for residential use

-When signing up for any Dodo nbn plan, you can choose to receive a pre-configured Dodo modem, free when selecting a 12-month term and included in the low setup fee for month-to-month terms, or to use your own device.
+When signing up for any Dodo nbn plan, you can choose to receive a pre-configured Dodo modem, or to use your own device.
 The Dodo supplied device is an entry-level device, but it is also capable of providing a problem-free experience for most households connecting to the nbn.
 However, true and budding technophiles might be interested in more advanced features than those found on the Dodo supplied device, but also be unsure of what to look for in a great nbn ready modem.

 Modem, router, or modem router?

 In the past one needed a modem to connect to the internet, and a separate router to create a Wi-Fi network so your devices could connect wirelessly.
 These have since been combined into a single device, and what we now commonly refer to as a modem is usually a modem router, though it is possible to still to get standalone routers.
 If your nbn connection type is Fibre to the Node (FTTN) or Fibre to the Building (FTTB), you need a modem router, but if it is Fixed Wireless, Fibre to the Curb (FTTC), Fibre to the Premises (FTTP), or Hybrid Fibre Coaxial (HFC), you only need a router because, the nbn Connection Box that will be installed in your home acts as a modem.
 You can still use a modem router with Fixed Wireless, FTTC, FTTP, or HFC, but the device must have a WAN or Internet port.